wp-plugins/powerpress/readme.txt

 = 5.0.1 =
 * Released on 08/30/2013
-* Removed alert box from PowerPress mejs file, only occcurred in IE and Safari browsers
+* Removed debug alert box from PowerPress mejs file, only occcurred in IE and Safari browsers
 * Fixed issue with blubrry Hosting users not being able to upload media with some versions of PHP.
 * Fixed podcast title in defaults mode not getting applied to podcast feed.
+* Moved extensive changelog history to [PowerPress Versoin History](http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/powerpress-version-history/) page.

 = 5.0 =